-This piece, like Walter’s 2018 Capsid exhibition, is based around complex scientific facts—Walter worked with molecular virologist Professor Greg Towers of University College London in an ongoing collaboration to look at the biological makeup of the HIV virus.
+This piece, like Walter’s 2018 Capsid exhibition at Home in Manchester, is based around complex scientific facts—Walter worked with molecular virologist Professor Greg Towers of University College London in an ongoing collaboration to look at the biological makeup of the HIV virus.
 The piece’s name references Capsids, the protein shells contained within viruses that help protect and deliver viruses to host cells during infection.
 These were then manifested as drawings, paintings, prints, sculptures, costumes, videos, film and sound.
 “Virology has a lot to teach us about how ideas and cultural forms are spread, how they inveigle themselves into existence and how they mutate in order to survive.
 It seems to be that discussion of memes is hackneyed at this point and so going deeper into the science is a way of refreshing the discussion.”

 “Virology has a lot to teach us about how ideas and cultural forms are spread”